Varicocele Surgery Benefits: Is a Varicocelectomy Worth it?Fertility Treatment

 Varicocele is one of the most common testicular disorders in men.
 It is associated with abnormal enlargement and twisting of the veins above the testicle.
 This condition may not usually cause male infertility.
 However, in some cases, it causes an increased testicular temperature that reduces the quantity and quality of sperm and will lead to male infertility.

-Varicocele treatment can increase the function of cells that produce testosterone (male hormone) and reduce varicocele complications and the possibility of its recurrence; so, it is very necessary to treat varicocele with surgery or other treatment methods.
+Varicocele treatment can increase the function of cells that produce testosterone (male hormone) and reduce varicocele complications and the possibility of its recurrence; so, it is necessary to treat varicocele with surgery or other treatment methods.

 Read on to learn about different treatment procedures for varicocele and varicocelectomy instructions.